Skip to content

 }

-register: Suggests to the compiler that the variable should be stored in a register (modern compilers usually ignore this):
+register: Suggests to the compiler that the variable be stored in a register (modern compilers usually ignore this):

 c